akando42/next-map/public/content/posts/02-21/index.md

 ⇒ Or Putin seems to lose his mind and sacrifying his troops like Computer Game characters during the march on Kiev.

 2023
-⇒ Joe Biden seems to lose his mind or being remote controlled by someone.
+⇒ Joe Biden seems to lose his mind or being remote controlled by a Super Computer.
-⇒ The Quantum Link might be causing Health damages to its Connected nodes or a Super Computer running the Global Presidental mouthpieces and even the President of United State is not able to control his own brain anymore.
+⇒ The Quantum Link might be causing Health damages to its Connected nodes ⇒ A Super Computer running the Global Presidential mouthpieces now and even the President of United State is not able to control his own brain or his mouth anymore.

 2024
-⇒ Massing of American, Russian, Japanese or Chinese controlled HIV-Vision cameras in China, Vietnam and Laos that is manufactured by the HIKVISION Chinese Secret Police Corporation to remote control the Vichy governments of South East Asia and even China.
+⇒ Massing of Russian controlled HIV-Vision cameras in China, Vietnam and Laos that is manufactured by the HIKVISION Chinese Secret Police Corporation to remote control the Vichy governments of South East Asia and even China.

 ![Remote Controlled Humans with Nanobots](https://storage.googleapis.com/spykman-world/hikvision-hq.png)